Secretary, United States Postal Service Board of Governors

-Michael Elston was named Acting Secretary of the Board of Governors in June 2018.
+Michael Elston was named Secretary of the Board of Governors in January 2020.
+He acted in this role from June 2018.
 Elston is responsible for carrying out the duties and functions of the Office of the Board of Governors, including compliance with all statutory requirements, and the day-to-day administration of the office.

 Elston has been the Associate General Counsel and Chief Ethics & Compliance Officer of the Postal Service since May 2014.
 He has also served as Chief Counsel, Employment Law, and Chief Counsel, Appellate and Commercial Litigation.